Prime Minister's Office (India): Parliament Questions

 Parliament Questions relating to the Ministries and Departments of which Prime Minister is the Minister-in-charge are answered by a Minister of State nominated for the purpose or by Prime Minister himself.

 PM's Funds

 The Prime Minister's National Relief Fund (PMNRF) and the National Defence Fund (NDF) are operated directly from the PMO.
 The Prime Minister's National Relief Fund was established in January 1948 as Trust, by then Prime Minister, Jawaharlal Nehru, with public contributions to assist displaced persons from Pakistan, due to partition of India.
 In the year 2013–2014, the Fund received donations worth ₹377.04 crore.

 The Office

-The Prime Minister's Office (PMO) located in South Block, overlooking the grandeur of Rashtrapati Bhawan.
-Though in the 1990s I.K.
-Gujral and some of his predecessors, used Prime Minister's Residence (PMR) spread over a 10-acre complex as office.
-It is sandwiched between the cabinet secretariat on one side and the ministries of external affairs and defence on the other.
-The 20-room PMO is equipped to provide both infrastructural and manpower support to the nation's chief executive.
-Hi-tech accessories and sophisticated communication devices were installed to monitor domestic and international developments.